MicrocontrollersDev/Alternatives/docs/1.12.2/feather_client.md

 mod marketing itself as a client, claiming immense FPS boosts and wide mod support.
 However, Feather, on numerous occasions, has been caught illegally stealing code and breaking other mod's licenses.
-Feather is also currently in a paid beta testing period, in a sense putting numerous free mods behind a paywall.
+Feather was also previously in a paid beta testing period, in a sense putting numerous free mods behind a paywall.
 It is also unsupported by many mod authors and it is advised against supporting them.